darkain/getvar/README.md

 ### Automatic Trimming
-In our testing and production environments, we've found that in 95-99% of our usage cases, we want to trim whitespace from value before converting or returning it.
+In our testing and production environments, we've found that in 95-99% of our usage cases, we want to trim the whitespace from a value before converting or returning it.
 It is extremely common for users to have extra white space on either end of their user input, especially when copying and pasting information from other web pages or documents.
 The default behavior of GetVar is to trim